Botzy

-Adam Botsford, better known by his stage name Botzy, is a rapper based out of Minneapolis, Minnesota.
-He is a former member of Culture Cry Wolf.
+BOTZY, is a rapper based out of Minneapolis, Minnesota.
+He is a former member of Culture Cry Wolf and VAYNS.

 Career

-Botzy's work on The Best Love Is Free event and compilation CD has had a significant impact on the Minneapolis music scene, and is entering its fifth year of increasing turns outs.
+BOTZY's work on The Best Love Is Free event and compilation CD has had a significant impact on the Minneapolis music scene, lasting five years with repeated increasing turns outs.

 His video for "Couldn't Breathe (feat.
 Lizzo)" was premiered on URB, and was labeled a "throwback kind of affair".
 His album Buck Fotzy was distributed by Fake Four Inc. on July 9, 2013.

-Botzy quickly followed up "Buck Fotzy" with a 6 track EP titled "Past Tense", as a gift to his fans for their recent support.
+BOTZY quickly followed up "Buck Fotzy" with a 6 track EP titled "Past Tense", as a gift to his fans for their recent support.

-In 2014, Botzy is set to release a collaborative EP with MunQs under the group name "VAYNS", as well as solo EP produced by 2% Muck.
-He was also working towards a full length album featuring production by Wesley Opus and Cecil Otter.
+BOTZY released a collaborative EP with MunQs under the group name "VAYNS".
+They played their first and only live show at First Avenue Mainroom as a part of The Best Love is Free 5.

+After a hiatus, BOTZY announced a new project, Sorry, Where Was I?.
+The album touches on themes of redemption, growth, and what it means to rebuild yourself through love and intention.
+The single "Look At You (Affirmations)" was paired with a music video and referred to as "a loving tribute to love, light, and radical self-belief".

+BOTZY collaborated with LaRussell on the song "Head In The Clouds" which was well received due to a message about persistence and renewal.

+A music video for "Good For Me" was premiered by PitchFork, mentioning that "The track strikes a chord with listeners who connect with its message of appreciation and redemption."